0101Yami0101/Discord-Bot/README.md

 - **Games**:
   - **Raffle Quick**: Quickly run a raffle on a list of members and select random winners.
   - **Raffle Embed**: Create a Reaction Embed raffle where user's can participate just by reacting.
+  - **Raffle FIght**: Create a raffle that selects WInner Dramatically.

 ## Setup Instructions